dynamo/dynamo/README.md

 end
 ```

 In the example above, all routes starting with `/posts` will be automatically routed to the `PostsRouter`.
 Furthermore, the `PostsRouter` will receive on the trailing part of the url.
-For instance, a request to `/posts/recent`, it will be seen by the `PostsRouter` as `/recent`:
+A request to `/posts/recent` will be seen by the `PostsRouter` as `/recent`:

 ```elixir
 defmodule PostsRouter do